How Can We Suffer Micronutrient Deficiencies When There’s So Much Food?

 Which Nutrient Deficiencies Affect Americans?

 While Americans enjoy a calorically-dense diet, it doesn’t provide us with the complete spectrum of essential nutrients and vitamins.
-The stats5 reported by experts6 are alarming and grim:
+The stats reported by experts are alarming and grim:

 - A third of the population is deficient in at least one vitamin.